 $ echo "password for account `whoami` will expire on $expstr"

-password for account userID will expire on Jul 30, 2025
+password for account applmgr will expire on Jul 30, 2025

-But, if the account was created by AD (Active Directory), the variable $HOME is defined in AD by "Home Directory".
+But, if the account was created by Windows AD (Active Directory), the variable $HOME is defined in AD by "Home Directory" (Note: an entry in .profile or such could change $HOME to a different path immediately after login).
 ADHelp search page may show info:

 Unix Account